DhruvProgrammer/DhruvProgrammer/README.md

 ### 🛠️ What I'm Building

-- 🤖 Bots in Telegram
+- 🤖 Bots in Node.js & TypeScript
 - 🌐 WordPress sites & custom themes
-- 🧠 Toy ML experiments
+- � Toy ML experiments
 - 🎬 Short films, motion graphics, and music in FL Studio

 ---

-### � Scripting the Story
+### 📜 Scripting the Story

 Writing doesn't stop at code.
 I also draft short film and movie scripts in **Celtx** and **Studio Binder** — the same